 Kayakoy Turkey - Ghost Town in Fethiye

-The Ghost Town Kayakoy village in Turkey stretches along the hillside not far from the ruins of Lycian city Karmylassos in 7 km from Fethiye.
+The Ghost Town Kayakoy village in Turkey stretches along the hillside not far from the ruins of Lycian city Karmylassos (or another Lycian settlement since according to some sources there is no proof that it was exactly Karmylassos) in 7 km from Fethiye.
 So what is Kayakoy Ghost Town history?
 In the XVIII century Greeks arrived here from Dodecanese Islands and founded a town here , it’s name was Levissi.
-In this quite a large town with about 3,500 homes the Greeks lived for centuries.
+In this quite a large town with about 3.500 homes the Greeks lived for centuries.
 In 1923 when the city had about 6,000 Greeks the "population exchange" was started between Greece and Turkey the Greeks were forced to leave the town.
 Kaykoy Ghost Town in Turkey was recognized as one of the World TOP 10 Ghost Towns according to National Geographic - a world leader in geography, cartography and exploration.

 After the departure of the Greeks the Levissi city was renamed in a Kayakoy by name of a nearby valley - Kaya Cukuru (pothole from Turkish) and vacant houses were populated with Muslims that came from Macedonia.
 However the Macedonians did not like Kayakoy Turkey and they left the village - Kayakoy village became the largest abandoned Greek village of Asia Minor and it is called Kayakoy Ghost Town or Kayakoy Village.